-Drum Encounters is a fun and innovative way to learn and play drums, designed to take the student to an advanced level.
-Open to anyone from the age of seven, Drum Encounters is ideal for those seriously considering a musical career and also for those who just want to relieve stress that’s built up over the day!
+Drum Encounters is a fun and innovative way to learn and play drums.
+The classes are designed to take the student to an advanced level.
+Open to anyone from the age of seven.

-Taught in groups of up to 8 students, Drum Encounters offers a unique way to learn.
-Nothing matches the exhilaration of eight people drumming simultaneously!
-The course combines the best elements of traditional one-on-one drum lessons with a creative, modern approach, resulting in unrivaled quality of teaching.
+Taught in small groups of up to 8 students.
+Nothing matches the exhilaration of a group of people drumming simultaneously!
+The course combines the best elements of traditional one-on-one drum lessons.
+But with a creative, modern approach, resulting in unrivaled quality of teaching.
 As a member of Drum Encounters, you’ll learn to play in a state of the art Yamaha drum studio, using the best Yamaha drums and practice pads.
-For those who don’t have a kit at home, Drum Encounters will be the highlight of the week!
+For those who don’t have a kit at home.
 It’ll give you all the skills you need to bring the beat to your band!

 “This is the ‘high’ that many drummers feel even hours after playing,” Asif Kahn, a board-certified internist and avid drummer, wrote in the publication Modern Drummer.
 “It translates to reducing our systolic and diastolic pressures and also to reducing or smoothing out our heartbeat.”
 Reducing one’s blood pressure can benefit heart health, which can reduce the likelihood of heart attacks, strokes and breakdowns in the immune system.